A Visitor’s Guide to Prairie Creek Redwoods State Park in Redwood National Park

 Prairie Creek Visitor Center

-If you're visiting Prairie Creek, you'll want to drive to the Prairie Creek Visitor Center, which is in the heart of the Prairie Creek Area, just a short drive north on 101, and home to the popular Elk It is also home to the popular Elk Prairie Campground.
-Even on vacation, even the parking spaces in the campground are full, so you have to look for a spot outside on the 101.
-It's no wonder, as some of the most popular trails can be accessed from here.
+For a visit to Prairie Creek, start by driving to the Prairie Creek Visitor Center, located right in the heart of the Prairie Creek area along Highway 101, so you can’t miss it.
+This is also where you’ll find the popular Elk Prairie Campground.
+During holidays, even the campground parking overflows, and you might have to find parking along Highway 101.
+It’s no surprise, as some of the most popular trails start from here.

 Revelation Trail | Redwood Access Trail